1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     !!! warning

-        - When pulling out the hotend, *make sure the PTFE tube of the hotend comes out, too!* <br> Inspect it if it isn't clogged - if so, either clean it up carefully by e.g. using a little 2mm drill or just get a new one as a replacement.
+        - When pulling out the hotend, *make sure the PTFE tube of the hotend comes out, too!* <br> Inspect it if it isn't clogged - if so, either clean it up carefully by e.g. using a little 2mm drill *manually by hand* or just get a new one as a replacement.
 Make sure the filament runs through the tube nice and easy and without any friction.
         - When pulling out the hotend, *be careful to not break any wires or rip them off from the sensor and heater catridge* - so better unscrew the tiny hex screws and take out the thermistor and the heating cartridge.
         - Check the wires and contacts if they aren't harmed and if everything is ok.